 Rather than choosing a big, new goal and trying to find time, effort, and energy to make it happen, a yearly theme helps you focus on creating a complete life where you are doing more of the things you want all the time.

 How to create a yearly theme

-We created a custom Yearly Theme worksheet in the Spark Notebook, and you can download it now to plot out your Yearly Theme for free here.
+We created a custom Yearly Theme page in the Ink+Volt Planner, and you can download it now to plot out your Yearly Theme for free here.

 1. Set aside a block of time to think